RhythrosaLabs/BeatMosaic/README.md

 Transform visual patterns into rhythmic soundscapes.
 BeatMosaic is a unique audio generation tool that converts images into audio sample packs, allowing you to interpret visuals as sound.

+BeatMosaic converts image segments into unique audio samples, providing an interactive 4x4 grid.
+Users can click on grid sections to play corresponding sounds, apply effects based on image properties, and record/save audio samples.
+Perfect for audio-visual enthusiasts.

 ## Features